 Detailed studies in HIV-exposed, uninfected infants have demonstrated differing patterns of antibody responses to vaccines compared to HIV-unexposed infants (Table 2), and revealed likely underlying mechanisms.

-In studies in South Africa, HIV-exposed, uninfected infants who received all three doses of pneumococcal conjugate vaccine had higher antibody concentrations at 16 and 20 weeks (7,29), although opsonophagocytic activity was reduced in 1 out of 3 serotypes (7).
-After three doses of pertussis-containing vaccine, antibody levels in HIV-exposed, uninfected infants were higher than in unexposed infants (9,29,37).
-Following the booster dose at 18 months, the proportion of children with protective antibody levels remained higher in HIV-exposed, uninfected infants than in HIV-unexposed children (37).
+After three doses of pertussis-containing vaccine, antibody levels in HIV-exposed, uninfected infants were two to seven times higher than in unexposed infants (9,29,37).
+However, following the booster dose at 18 months, the proportion of children with protective antibody levels was non-significantly higher in HIV-exposed, uninfected infants than in HIV-unexposed children (37).

-Following the first 1-2 doses of Hib vaccine, concentration of specific antibody was higher at 16 weeks in HIV-exposed, uninfected than unexposed infants (29), but there was no significant difference in infants who had received all three doses (9,29,37,38).
+Following the first 1-2 doses of Hib vaccine, concentration of specific antibody was 12 times higher at 16 weeks in HIV-exposed, uninfected than unexposed infants (29), but there was no significant difference when infants had received all three doses (9,29,37,38).
 Similarly, tetanus antibody concentration was higher after 1-2 doses, but not significantly different at 4,5 or 6 months following three doses (9,29,37).
-Six months after the fourth (booster) dose, at 24 months, the antibody titre and proportion protected were significantly higher in the HIV-exposed, uninfected children than in the HIV-unexposed children (p<0.05) (37).
-One study found that at seven months tetanus antibody concentration was significantly lower in HIV-exposed, uninfected infants than unexposed infants, but there was no difference in the proportion of infants protected (37,39).
+Six months after the fourth (booster) dose, at 24 months, the antibody concentration was significantly higher in the HIV-exposed, uninfected children than in the HIV-unexposed children (p<0.05) (37).
+One study found that at seven months tetanus antibody concentration was significantly lower in HIV-exposed, uninfected infants than unexposed infants, but neither study found any significant difference in the proportion of infants protected (37,39).

+In studies in South Africa, HIV-exposed, uninfected infants who received all three doses of pneumococcal conjugate vaccine had significantly higher antibody concentrations at 16 and 20 weeks (7,29), although opsonophagocytic activity was reduced compared to unexposed infants for 1 out of 3 serotypes (7).

 The increased antibody responses to the initial doses of Hib, tetanus and other vaccines can be explained by reduced interference from maternally-derived antibody in HIV-exposed, uninfected infants.
 Before vaccination, HIV-exposed, uninfected infants consistently had lower antibody concentrations against PCV (seven serotypes), pertussis, Hib and tetanus in a number of studies (8,9,29,37).
 For each of these specific antibodies, there was significantly reduced placental transfer, with reductions of 15-40% in the ratio of maternal antibody to infant antibody concentrations at birth (29).
 Individual infants with lower antibody levels at birth had larger antibody responses at 16 weeks, and HIV-exposed, uninfected infants had a significantly larger fold increase than unexposed infants following vaccination against PCV, pertussis and Hib (29).

 Two South African studies have compared measles vaccine responses in HIV-exposed, uninfected and unexposed infants.
-One study found higher antibody concentrations and proportion of infants protected at 18 months, but after the booster dose, both measures were lower at 24 months (10).
-The other study found the opposite; however, in this study antibody responses were lower in all groups, especially HIV-unexposed infants, for whom only 50% had antibody concentrations associated with protection at 2 years, compared to more than 90% in the other study .
-Pre-vaccination levels of measles antibody did not differ significantly in HIV-exposed and unexposed infants in either study .
+One study found antibody concentrations were 36% higher at 16 months, but after the booster dose, both the antibody titre and proportion of infants protected were lower at 24 months (79.6% vs 94.3% protected, p=0.002) (10).
+The other study found the opposite; however, in this study antibody responses were lower in all groups, especially HIV-unexposed infants, for whom only 50% had antibody concentrations associated with protection at 2 years (37).
+Pre-vaccination levels of measles antibody did not differ significantly in HIV-exposed and unexposed infants in either study (10,37).